Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 All photographs are taken by my wife Svetlana de Rohan-Levashov

-I have just finished my article “The Source of Life– 5” and almost immediately had to write the continuation.
-Everything happens so quickly that I even have no time to prepare the article and to process the photographs, as new events in our park and magnolia garden urge me to write!
-The last week brought several surprises; some of them were quite appropriate and predictable, and some phenomena were surprises indeed.
+I have just finished my article “The Source of Life–5” and almost immediately had to write the continuation.
+Everything happens so quickly that I have no time to prepare the article and to process the photographs, as new events in our park and magnolia garden urge me to write!
+Last week brought several surprises; some of them were quite predictable and we expected them, other phenomena indeed did surprise us.

-The nursery transplants of fig trees brought the first unexpected surprise.
-We planted several varieties of nursery transplants of fig trees in the spring of 2006, when our garden was laid out.
-They all, except for one transplant, looked more like small bushes, than small trees.
-They all started growing quickly under the influence of the psi-field generator from the very beginning, but it was this year when the nursery transplants grew extremely fast.
-This year their reaction surpassed all our expectations, despite the fact that my wife Svetlana and I became already accustomed to those “marvels”.
+The fig trees, which were nursery transplants, brought the first unexpected surprise.
+We had planted several varieties, obtained from the nursery, in the spring of 2006, when our garden was laid out.
+They all, except for one, looked more like small bushes, than small trees.
+They all started growing quickly under the influence of the psi-field generator from the very beginning, but this year they “really went for it!”
+Their reaction surpassed all our expectations, despite the fact that my wife Svetlana and I had already become accustomed to these “marvels”.

-Svetlana is not only an excellent photographer (she took all pictures) but also an irreplaceable coordinator on the spot.
-I made all changes and corrections in the functioning of the psi-field generator at a distance, first from San Francisco and later from Moscow.
-Due to a number of reasons, both subjective and objective, most of which did not depend on me, I still have not been able to visit our estate in France.
+Svetlana is not only an excellent photographer (she took all the pictures) but also an irreplaceable coordinator on the spot.
+I introduced all changes and corrections in the functioning of the psi-field generator at a distance, first from San Francisco and later from Moscow.
+Due to a number of reasons, both subjective and objective, most of which did not depend on me, I still had not been able to visit our estate in France.

-Therefore, Svetlana had to take care alone of both our domain and all inevitable problems.
-She did not only thoroughly study gardening and plant cultivation, but also designed the park and the Japanese garden.
-She succeeded in creating such a splendid natural landscape that it surprised even the masters of this occupation—the Japaneses!
+Therefore, Svetlana had to take care of both our domain and all the problems which could possibly arise, alone.
+She did not only study gardening and plant cultivation very thoroughly, but also designed the park and the Japanese garden.
+She succeeded in creating such a splendid natural landscape that it surprised even the masters of this occupation — the Japanese!

-That is why Svetlana became a source of information about everything what takes place in our park and garden under the action of the generator of life.
-Thus, she became my helper-observer.
-It was Svetlana who told me about all extraordinary changes and all problems which occurred in the process of her creating of our park and magnolia garden.
+That is how Svetlana became the source of information about everything that takes place in our park and garden in regard to the action of the generator of life.
+Thus, she became my invaluable helper-observer.
+It was Svetlana who told me about all the extraordinary changes and all the problems which occurred whilst she was creating our park and magnolia garden.
 She was always the first person who saw what was going on and who observed the changes almost every day!

-But even she, who, as it would seem, have to become accustomed to everything, and not only to what takes place in our estate under the action of the psi-field generator, was greatly surprised when the nursery transplants of the fig trees have grown higher than the fence, which is 165 cm high, during one week!
+But even she, who would seem have to become accustomed to everything, and not only to events happening on our estate due to the action of the psi-field generator, was greatly surprised when young fig trees grew higher than the fence, which is 165 cm high, in one week!

-On the photo we can see a young fig tree which was transformed from a small bush into a tree in a week!
-It is true that the tree appeared to be very strange—it almost does not have a trunk, the branches grow out of the ground (Fig. 71 1: A week ago this fig tree was the highest among all transplants.
-2: A week ago this gig tree transplant was 80 cm high )!
+In the photo we can see a young fig tree which was transformed from a small bush into a tree in a week!
+It is true that the tree appeared to be very strange — it almost does not have a trunk, the branches grow out of the ground (Fig. 71: 1— A week ago this fig tree was the highest .
+2: A week ago this sapling was a small bush of 80 cm high)!

-But this is not very important—the trunk will grow!
-The most surprising thing here is there are so much fruits on these young trees so their branches bend!
-And the fruits are just “putting” on weight, besides, they do this so quickly that the stems of figs, which were not able to grow and strengthen so quickly, begin to break under the weight of the ripening fruits (Fig. 72), which clearly can be seen on the photo taken on June 20, 2008.
-The fig fruits ripen and grow every day with such a speed that it is visible even with the naked eye.
-Look at the size of fruits on the photos taken on June 20 and 21, 2008 (Fig. 73).
-If we compare the photos of the one and the same branch, which were taken with just a day interval, we will clearly see how quickly the fruits grow, how young branches sag under their weight more and more and how the stems break a little (Fig. 74).
+But this is not very important — the trunk will grow!
+The most surprising thing here is that there are so many fruits on these young trees that their branches bend!
+And the fruits are just “putting” on weight; they are doing this so quickly that the stems of figs, which are not growing and strengthening quite as fast, begin to break under the weight of the ripening fruits which clearly can be seen on the photo taken on June 20, 2008 (Fig. 72).
+The figs ripen and grow every day with such speed that it is even visible to the naked eye.
+Look at the size of fruits in the photos taken on June 20 and 21, 2008 (Fig. 73).
+If we compare the photos of one and the same branch, which were taken on consecutive days, we will clearly see how quickly the fruits grow, how young branches sag under their weight more and more, and how the stems break a little (Fig. 74).

 A fig tree growing by leaps and bounds